Wilds LBG Guide

 2. Forge an Artian LBG using useless parts.
 These include status, Affinity infusion, or dragon parts.

-5. If the reinforcement bonuses rolled are usable for a build, return to the title menu without saving and then craft an Artian LBG using 3 parts with the desired Element plus Attack infusions, and then reinforce it.
+3. Reinforce the Artian you crafted.
+4. a.
+If the reinforcement bonuses rolled aren’t usable, dismantle the weapon and repeat from Step 1. b.
+If the reinforcement bonuses rolled are usable for a build, return to the title menu without saving and then craft an Artian LBG using 3 parts with the desired Element plus Attack infusions, and then reinforce it.

 By repeating this process, you can quickly craft Artian weapons for each element.